glamod/mdf_reader/docs/tool-overview.rst

 Input data: ``.imma`` files and schemas
 ---------------------------------------

-The tool has been created to read meteorological data from ICOADS_ stored in the ``.imma`` format, please read the `following guide`_ to know more details regarding the database and the data format.
+The tool has been created to read meteorological data from ICOADS_3_ stored in the ``.imma`` format, please read the `following guide`_ to know more details regarding the database and the data format.

 Each meteorological report in ICOADS can come from multiple countries, sources and platforms and each report has a source ID (SID) and a deck (DCK) number assigned.
 “Deck” was originally referred to a punched card deck, but is now used as the primary field to track ICOADS data **collections**.
 Each deck may contain a single Source ID (SID) or a mixture of SIDs.